Hemantsaraf08/Webscrapper_ipl_2020_report/README.md

 b. date ,venue ,result and opponent name for that match

-Example Array Object of player:
+Example Array Object of player(with file name: Ambati Rayudu.json):
 <code><pre>
 [
     {